 They are currently on week 9, preparing for their next steps.
 Guest volunteers from The Prince’s Trust delivered CV preparation and interview techniques, as well as Paula Denison coming in and running an enterprise session (for self employment), etc. They also had a variety of guest speakers in the social work arena, input from outdoor/adventure careers and Duke of Edinburgh Award information.
 Additionally, the Job Centre hosted mock interviews.
 With all of this information still buzzing in their heads, all Team members are taking the time to hopefully finalise their aims for after the programme is finished.

-Check out our Facebook page for more information regarding the final presentation on April 10th!Posted by Danielle Travers on Thursday, 20 March @ 10:00
+Check out our Facebook page for more information regarding the final presentation on April 10th!Posted by Bradford YMCA Admin on Thursday, 20 March @ 10:00

 This is a little overdue and we are currently awaiting further information from Team leader, Kelly, but things seem to have been progressing rather well for Prince’s Trust Team 75.

 Week 1 saw a lot of introductory elements – energisers, icebreakers and the team enrolled at the college.
 They also spent the time planning for their Residential, including menu planning and ordering in everything that they were going to need.
 At this point, they were all introduced to their portfolios, which are a major part of achieving their qualification at the end of the project.
 They all defined their hopes, fears and support needs, discussed the skills they already have and the targets they wanted to work to, such as communication and timekeeping.
 This week was their first proper chance to meet everyone else in the team and initially get to know the staff (team leader, Kelly, alongside other provisional members of staff, Issaq and Liane) that would be supporting them throughout the course of the twelve weeks.